The views expressed by the host on this program still documented to be almost always right 99.7% of the time.

 You know what I think the NFL ought to do?

-Now I know it'll never happen, but I'm here to help.
+Now, I know it'll never happen, but I'm here to help.

-I'm here to help a creative ideas.
+I'm here to help with creative ideas.

 By the way, I guarantee the Seahawks are sitting out there in Seattle fuming that nobody's talking about them right now.

-The Seahawks, Richard Sherman and his gang are trying to figure out, okay, what are we going to do to get ourselves back in this discussion?
+The Seahawks, Richard Sherman and his gang, are trying to figure out: okay, what are we going to do to get ourselves back in this discussion?

 That's another thing going on.